-After replacing the bad foam with good stuff, we covered the repaired cushions with superior quality marine-grade foam.
-The pleated backrest for the aft bench seat would've been difficult for some shops to recreate, but our craftsmen are the best in Seattle.
+After repairing the damaged cushions with superior quality foam, we covered the cushions with marine-grade vinyl.
+Recreating the pleated backrest for the aft bench was a little tricky, but our craftsmen did a great job.
+They're the best in Seattle.
 As always, the reupholstered marine seats turned out great.

 Bolstered Marine Cushions

-Bolstered marine cushions are among the most difficult to upholster, especially when they're long and contoured, such as these from a Yamaha speedboat.
-Not only are these cushions difficult to pattern, you have to find a fabric that's both tough and easy to stretch.
+Bolstered marine cushions are among the most difficult to upholster, especially when they're long and contoured.
+Not only are these Yamaha speedboat cushions hard to make, they require a fabric that's both tough and stretchable.